 A buttery, oat-y, pecan studded, and maple soaked cookie in a granola outfit.

 I usually go the coconut or olive oil route with granola, but since tis’ the season and all that jingle-jangley-Christmas-jazz, I went with butter.
 OH, MAN.
 Granola game changer.
 The butter gets that browned flavor from the long, low bake in the oven and mingles with the maple syrup that sweetens the granola in the most perfect, amazing, way.
 It’ll make your kitchen smell like butter and maple drenched heaven.
 It’s definitely not you’re health-conscious-crunchy-granola.
 More like your butter-drenched-sweet-and-decadent type of granola.
 I couldn’t help but eat a handful (okay, maybe 2) right off the sheet pan, still warm.
 I mean, the oats make it healthy-ish and the buttery, maple-y, pecan and coconut studded bits make it special and oh-so holiday appropriate.
 I packed it into jars and added a little tag for a super-easy, super-delicious gift.

-Preheat your oven to 325ºF and lightly grease (I like to use coconut oil spray) or line a baking sheet with parchment paper.
+- Preheat the oven to 325ºF and lightly grease (I like to use coconut oil spray) or line a baking sheet with parchment paper.

-- In a large mixing bow, combine the oats, pecans, coconut, salt, and cinnamon.
+- In a large mixing bowl combine the oats, pecans, coconut, salt, and cinnamon.

 - In a small saucepan combine the maple syrup and butter.
 Heat over medium-high until the butter is melted.
 Remove from the heat and stir in the vanilla.
 Add the maple-butter mixture to the oats mixture and stir to coat completely.
 Spread the mixture evenly onto the prepared baking sheet and bake in 15 minute intervals, stirring between each, for about 1 hour or until the granola is golden and starting to crisp.
 It will become more crisp as it cools.